 5. Use our "Marquee" City Status to reduce vendor costs-

 Manhattan Beach is a "Marquee" city which is highly desired by vendors to include on their client lists.
 I encountered this when I sold products and services to Colleges and Universities.
-When I met with UCLA or USC, the Buyer would ask for the "UCLA price" or the "USC price" because they knew the value of having their institution on a client list and leveraged the university's prestige to get a better price.
+When I met with UCLA, USC or Harvard University, they would ask for the "UCLA price" or the "USC price" or the "Harvard price" because they knew the value of having their institution on a client list and leveraged the university's prestige to get a better price.
 Manhattan Beach leads all the lists- best schools, excellent credit rating, great police and fire departments, terrific beaches.
 Our reputation and prestige need to be leveraged when dealing with vendors to get preferential pricing.
 We simply have to ask for the "Manhattan Beach price."

 The savings from these ideas and others will go towards additional reserves and for projects that directly impact the lives or our residents.
-Additional Public Safety Staff can be added as well.
+Additional Public Safety Staff and Code Enforcement can be added as well.

 The 2013-2017 City Council voted to spend millions of dollars on consultant contracts; voted to approve a never before needed Assistant City Manager position with a $200,000 salary and a $2.3 million dollar home loan at 1% interest rate using reserve funds; and approved four additional management positions adding nearly one million dollars a year to the City budget.